bikeshedder/deadpool/README.md

   the pool.

-* **Deadpool is fast.** The code which returns connections to the pool contains no blocking code and retrival uses only two locking primitives.
+* **Deadpool is fast.** The code which returns connections to the pool contains no blocking code and retrival uses only one locking primitive.
-  Everything else is implemented using non-locking atomic counters.

 * **Deadpool is simple.** Dead simple.
 There is very little API surface.
   The actual code is barely 100 lines of code and lives in the two functions